christttto/christttto.github.io/README.md

 TODO : find way to animate collapses and spreading for the landing page.</br>
 TODO : find way to create directory, with proper directory TODO : take photo timelapse for the landing page

+## 18th
+Started to import code for basic animaiton for text